vlad-patras/insomnia-plugin-inception/README.md

 The node package name is **insomnia-plugin-inception**.

 ## Usage
-Place the **JSONString** [template tag](https://support.insomnia.rest/article/40-template-tags) in the name of the property which needs encoding.
+Place the **JSONString** [template tag](https://support.insomnia.rest/article/40-template-tags) anywhere in the name of the property which needs encoding.

 This is an example to publish a message with JSON payload in [RabbitMQ Management API](https://cdn.rawgit.com/rabbitmq/rabbitmq-management/v3.7.14/priv/www/api/index.html):